ESG and sustainability matters for Financial Services

 • Data management: Data availability has been identified as a key barrier for firms in measuring their climate risks.
 The PRA expect firms to set out an approach to identify the gaps in their climate data, and to have a plan to close those gaps.
 All firms should have contingency solutions in place using appropriately conservative assumptions, judgements, and proxies and should be more focused on bolstering quantitative data availability.

-In the UK, PRA regulated firms were required to have fully embedded an approach to managing climate-related financial risks by the end of 2021.
+In the UK, as mentioned above PRA regulated firms were required to have fully embedded an approach to managing climate-related financial risks by the end of 2021.

-Risks that were once on the long-term horizon are now within close distance leading to increased attention particularly on the underwriting footprint, the investment portfolio, and insurer’s role in society.
+Some of the risks that were once on the long-term horizon are now starting to crystallise, leading to increased attention particularly on the underwriting footprint, the investment portfolio, and insurer’s role in society.
 Therefore, assessing both the risk exposure and the ability to influence positive change is crucial.
 As a result, the concept of sustainable insurance is gaining prevalence as a strategic approach that covers identifying and assessing risk to managing and monitoring key performance indicators and exploring new opportunities associated with ESG issues, improving business performance.

 In addition, since 2020 Lloyds have increased their ambition to become a truly sustainable market-place and to achieve net-zero carbon emissions by 2050.
 Lloyds expects each managing agent to implement an ESG strategy and framework that is fit for purpose for their business, and their 2022 ESG guidance sets out best practices on developing sustainable underwriting and responsible investment strategies.